-At three o’clock the conductor shouted, “All aboard,” the doors clanked shut and our train rolled out of beautiful Union Station in Chicago.
+At three o’clock the Amtrak conductor shouted, “All aboard!”
+The doors clanked shut and the Southwest Chief rolled out of beautiful Union Station in Chicago en route to Los Angeles.
 The weather report didn’t look good.
 Ice, sleet and snow were forecast for much of the lower midwest.

 Right out of the station, dinner reservations were offered.
 Being tired and hungry, I chose an early dinner time.
 It’s community seating and a great way to meet new people.